Cauliflower. Plain, simple, and on its own, rather unimaginative.

 - Freshly grated Parmesan cheese

-Spread the florets out into a single layer on the roasting pan.
+2 Spread on roasting pan and sprinkle with salt and pepper: Spread the florets out into a single layer on the roasting pan.
 Sprinkle with salt and pepper.
 If the oven hasn't reached 400°F (205°C) yet, set aside until it has.

-2 Place the cauliflower in the hot oven, uncovered, for 25-30 minutes, or until the top is lightly brown.
+3 Roast until lightly browned: Place the cauliflower in the hot oven, uncovered, for 25-30 minutes, or until the top is lightly brown.
 Use a fork to test for doneness; the tines should easily pierce the cauliflower when done.

-3 Remove the cauliflower from the oven and sprinkle generously with Parmesan cheese.
+4 Sprinkle with Parmesan: Remove the cauliflower from the oven and sprinkle generously with Parmesan cheese.
 Serve immediately.